AllYarnsAreBeautiful/ayab-manual/docs/API.md

 ### Knitting operation

-The **reqStart** message includes pattern information, and the first row of data.
+The **reqStart** message includes pattern information, plus the first row of data.
 After a successful **reqStart**, and when it is ready to receive a further signal, the device begins to poll the host for line data with **reqLine**.
 (The device becomes ready after the carriage moves past the Hall sensor marking the beginning of the row.)
 The host answers with a **cnfLine** message containing